Parameterised Complexity of Propositional Inclusion and Independence Logic: Complexity of inclusion and independence logic

-\begin{theorem} $\MC$ for $\pind$, when parameterised by $k$ is $\para\NP$-complete if $k\in \{\arity,\splits,\formulatw \}$. \end{theorem} \begin{proof} Notice that $\MC$ for $\pdl$ regarding these cases is also $\para\NP$-complete.
+\begin{proof} Notice that $\MC$ for $\pdl$ when parameterized by $k\in \{\arity,\splits, \formulatw \}$ is also $\para\NP$-complete.
 We argue that in reductions for $\pdl$, replacing dependence atoms by the equivalent independence atoms yield \emph{fpt}-reduction for the above mentioned cases.
 Moreover, this holds for both strict and lax semantics.

-For $\treewidth$ and $\arity$, when proving $\para\NP$-hardness of $\pdl$, the resulting formula has treewidth of one \cite[Cor.~16]{jpdl} and the arity is zero \cite[Thm.~15]{jpdl}.
-Moreover, only the so-called constancy atoms of the form $\depas{}{p}$ where $p$ is a propositional variable, are used and the syntax structure of the $\pdl$-formula is already a tree.
+For $\formulatw$ and $\arity$, when proving $\para\NP$-hardness of $\pdl$, the resulting formula has treewidth of one \cite[Cor.~16]{jpdl} and the arity is zero \cite[Thm.~15]{jpdl}.
+Moreover, only dependence atoms of the form $\depas{}{p}$ where $p$ is a propositional variable, are used and the syntax structure of the $\pdl$-formula is already a tree.
 Consequently, replacing $\depas{}{p}$ with $\indepas{p}{p}{\emptyset}$ implies that only independence atoms of arity $1$ are used.
-Notice also that replacing dependence atoms by independence atoms does not increase the treewidth.
+Notice also that replacing dependence atoms by independence atoms does not increase the treewidth of the input formula.
 This is because when translating dependence atoms into independence atoms, no new variables are introduced.
 As a result, the reduction also preserves the treewidth.
-This proves the claim as $1$-slice regarding both parameters $\arity$ and $\treewidth$, is $\NP$-hard.
+This proves the claim as $1$-slice regarding both parameters $\arity$ and $\formulatw$, is $\NP$-hard.

-Regarding the $\splits$, the claim follows due to Mahmood and Meier~\cite[Thm.~18]{jpdl} because the reduction from the colouring problem uses only 2 splits. \end{proof}
+Regarding the $\splits$, the claim follows due to Mahmood and Meier~\cite[Thm.~18]{jpdl} because the reduction from the colouring problem uses only 2 splits.